mcaliman/mcaliman.github.io/_posts/en/programming/2018-04-01-from-pda-to-cfg.md

    1. $X \to \sigma \gamma$ $\iff$ $\langle q, \gamma \rangle \in \delta(q, \sigma, X)$
    2. $X \to \gamma Z$ $\iff$ $\langle q, \gamma \rangle \in \delta(q, \epsilon, X)$

-More simply by reviewing all the transitions of the automaton:
+To simplify, by reviewing all the transitions of the automaton:

 * if $(q, \sigma, X) \to \langle q, \gamma \rangle$, then we add $X \to \sigma \gamma$ to the productions of $G$
 * if $(q, \epsilon, X) \to \langle q, \gamma \rangle$, then we add $X \to \gamma Z$ to the productions of $G$